The Lost Vape Orion Plus pod kit is an upgrade to the hugely popular – and copied – original device and now features replaceable coils.

 The company is known for creating stunning designed mods that on the whole perform exceptionally well thanks to the use of the DNA chips.

 Most recently and before the company moved to brand spanking new offices and factory came the release of the Lost Vape Lyra AIO kit which Gaz aka the Flat Cap Vaper quite enjoyed.
+As well as the Q Ultra and Prana pod.

 What Can We Expect From the Lost Vape Orion Plus Pod Kit?